fluxninja/aperture/docs/content/integrations/sdk/sdk.md

 ```

 For services to control flows with Aperture Agent, [Control
 Points][control-point] must be set within the service.

-This can be achieved in the following ways:
+Aperture SDKs can be used

-- [Istio/Envoy integration][istio] for controlling HTTP or gRPC requests flowing
-  through the service.
-- Aperture SDKs can be used to set feature or traffic (HTTP and gRPC) control
+to set feature or traffic (HTTP and gRPC) control points within the service
-  points within the service code.
-This approach allows for fine-grained flow
+code.
+This approach allows for fine-grained flow control.
-  control.

 <a
 href={`https://github.com/fluxninja/aperture/tree/${apertureVersion}/sdks/`}>Aperture